 Cricut has made the process very simple, as I show in the video.
 If you didn’t have a chance to watch that, you can follow the directions below.
 It is very quick and easy!

-How to Upload to Design Space
+How to Get Your Images into Design Space

 The first thing you need to do is open up Design Space.
 When you are on the home page you will see a screen that prompts you to view your past projects or start a new one.